Actinide: Extraction

-This equation suggests that the best solvent for the uranium carbonate processing is a mixture of carbonate with bicarbonate.
+This equation suggests that the best solvent for the uranyl carbonate processing is a mixture of carbonate with bicarbonate.
 At high pH, this results in precipitation of diuranate, which is treated with hydrogen in the presence of nickel yielding an insoluble uranium tetracarbonate.

 Another separation method uses polymeric resins as a polyelectrolyte.
 Ion exchange processes in the resins result in separation of uranium.
 Uranium from resins is washed with a solution of ammonium nitrate or nitric acid that yields uranyl nitrate, UO2(NO3)2·6H2O.
 When heated, it turns into UO3, which is converted to UO2 with hydrogen: